Signs of poor audiometry or poor service

 Back in the mists of time when I also did fire risk assessments, I worked in a company which did not do fire alarms, extinguishers, lights, etc. meaning we could do a fire risk assessment which was demonstrably free of any further sales influence, an important point where a lot of it is not black and white and is more of a judgement call.
 Too many fire risk assessment companies would highlight an issue in a report and immediately followed with 'and we can provide this for you'.
 The same principle applies to audiometry - a provider offering to do the in-house referrals for you sounds good on the surface but it's far too open to potential abuse for my liking and I would advise any company to avoid that.

-11. Screening companies sitting on the audiometric test data
+11. Screening companies sitting on the results data

 This is a little more controversial, but to me the data obtained is your data and does not belong to the screening company.
 Occupational health screening companies who only give the client anonymous reports or sometimes just the category of result, are to be avoided in my opinion.
 This is often dressed up as 'medical confidentiality' but is in reality just a clumsy way to try and tie the client into the screening provider and force you to go with them rather than choosing to use them again.